 What I’ve done here is taken this homestyle, beloved chicken curry and adapted it to the Instant Pot so it’s easier, simpler, and much more 2020.

-How to make Chicken Curry in an Instant Pot
+How to make Pakistani Chicken Curry (Murghi ka Salan) in an Instant Pot

-To make this traditional chicken curry in an Instant Pot, you brown the onions and stir-fry the chicken just like you would over the stovetop.
+To make this chicken curry with potatoes in an Instant Pot, you brown the onions and stir-fry the chicken just like you would over the stovetop.
 But after that, it’s a dump-and-go situation.

 The best part?
 There’s no sautéing at the end.
 You just manually release the pressure and garnish.
 I’ve added the perfect amount of liquid so that the end curry has just the right consistency.
 Of course, if you prefer more or less ‘curry’, just adjust the water quantity.